FAQs for the Sweet v. McMahon Settlement

 -

-The settlement defines the class as “all individuals who had a borrower defense application pending as of June 22, 2022.”
+The settlement agreement defines the settlement class as “all individuals who had a borrower defense application pending as of June 22, 2022.”
 Additionally, under the settlement, the Department of Education agreed to rescind all borrower defense denials that it issued between December 2019 and October 2020.
 If you received a form denial notice during that time period, the Department will treat your original application as if it had never been denied and you will be a member of the class.

 -